MolBIFFM/diana/README.md

-In addition to protein-protein interaction networks, networks of Gene Ontology terms or Reactome pathways, reporting enrichment of each entity by these proteins, can be assembled along customized Cytoscape style specifications for each type of network.
+In addition to protein-protein interaction networks, networks of Gene Ontology terms or Reactome pathways, reporting enrichment of each entity by these proteins, can be generated along customized Cytoscape style specifications for each type of network.

 ## Setup